laurencelundblade/t_cose/README.md

 Not all crypto libraries will support all algorithms that t_cose can make use of.
-For example, t_cose will likely be able to make use of PQ (post-quantum) algorithms, but that not all libraries will be support all of these algorithms.
+For example, t_cose will likely be able to make use of PQ (post-quantum) algorithms, but that not all libraries will support all of these algorithms.

-Algorithm variability is handled in two layers: 1) compliation and linking solely in the crypto adaptor layer and 2) run-time indication in the public API.
+Algorithm variability is handled in two layers: 1) compilation and linking in the t_cose crypto adaptor layer and 2) run-time indication in the public API.
 That is, there is no variability in the t_cose public API because of variation in algorithms available.
-The error code T_COSE_ERR_UNSUPPORTED_XXXX is returned in the public API when an algorithm is unavailable.
-The public API t_cose_is_algorithm_supported() can be called for a direct query about a particular algorithm.
+When an algorithm isn't available, it manifests by one of the standard public APIs returning T_COSE_ERR_UNSUPPORTED_XXXX.

 All algorithm identification in t_cose is by COSE integer algorithm IDs.

-To go into detail of how compilation and linking is handled, the crypto adaptation layer should rely on #defines in the crypto library headers to know what files it can include and what functions it can call.
-Hopefully, the crypto libraries provide the #defines. t_cose should always compile and link with the crypto libraries it supports no matter the version or configuration.
-For example if a version of Mbedtls that doesn't support HPKE is used, it should still compile and link with no user intervention.
-The user will find out that HPKE is missing when get and T_COSE_ERR_UNSUPPORTED_XXXX error in the public API.
+To go into detail of how compilation and linking are handled, the crypto adaptation layer should rely on #defines in the crypto library headers to know what files it can include and what functions it can call.
+Hopefully, the crypto libraries provide the necessary
+#defines. t_cose should always compile and link successfully with any
+crypto libraries it supports no matter the version or configuration.
+For example, if a version of Mbed TLS that doesn't support HPKE is used, it should still compile and link with no user intervention.
+The user will find out that HPKE is missing when they get a T_COSE_ERR_UNSUPPORTED_XXXX error from the public API.

 If a crypto library doesn't provide #defines, then algorithms in it that are made use of should be disabled by default.
 To enable them,